 This game reminds the children that we can always see a difference in the lives of people who have Jesus in their heart.
 Target Audience: Intermediate (9 to 12 years) Preparation: In a small chit of paper write "Jesus" and fold it.
 Method: Choose one player as the 'Detective'.
 Ask him or her to leave … Continue reading A heart with Jesus

 Well, let me let the cat out of the bag a little later! 😉 First off, HAPPY NEW YEAR 2016!
 2015 may or may not have been a great year, but I am sure it would have been a worthwhile learning experience.
 I am hoping that 2016 is going to be even challenging but would … Continue reading Welcoming the new year with a…

 In my previous posts I had shared various ways of teaching a story through crafts.
 You can check them out here, here and a lot more here.
 Today, I want to show you the path to preparing a lesson on your own, simply because you know your kids better.
-I could find no better place to start than the 'Preparation’ itself.
-Thanks for reading 🙂 and don’t forget to share your … Read More Are you prepared?
+I could find no better place to start than the 'Preparation' … Continue reading Are you prepared?